terminator1333/enterococci-forecasting/README.md

 ## Instructions

-To replicate our analysis end-to-end, simply open an Rmd notebook and copy our code which can be found in the 'src' folder
+To replicate our analysis end-to-end, simply open an Rmd notebook and copy our code which can be found in the 'enterococci-forecasting.Rmd' file

 EDA: From lines 1-2,437